tajoumaru/ids.moe/USAGE.md

-# AnimeAPI Pipeline Usage Guide
+# ids.moe Pipeline Usage Guide

 ## Overview

-The AnimeAPI pipeline is a comprehensive data processing system that downloads, processes, and syncs anime data from multiple sources to a PostgreSQL database and Redis/KV store.
+The ids.moe pipeline is a comprehensive data processing system that downloads, processes, and syncs anime data from multiple sources to a PostgreSQL database and Redis/KV store.

 ## CLI Commands